 Chapter-3 provides a summary of the survey results while the summary of the discussions with SLDCs is placed as Appendix-3.
-Fig-1 and Fig-2 provide a glimpse of the prevailing infrastructure of metering and the framework for energy accounting and settlement system in various States.
 The various challenges being experienced at the intrastate level in energy metering, accounting and settlement have been summarized in Chapter-4.
 The international practices on Metering and Accounting as well as on Settlement System are placed as Appendix-4 and 5 respectively.